Slurpee: Worldwide consumption

-More than 11.6 million drinks are consumed around the world each day.
+More than 11.6 million Slurpee drinks are consumed around the world each day.
 Forty percent of Slurpees are sold during June, July and August.
 Enough drinks are sold each year to fill 12 Olympic-sized swimming pools.
 Canadians purchase an average of 30 million Slurpee drinks per year.
 Winnipeg was crowned the Slurpee Capital of the World for the twentieth year in a row in 2019.
 7-Eleven stores across Winnipeg sell an average of 188,833 Slurpee drinks per month.
 The rest of Canada sells an average of 179,700 per month, which makes Winnipeggers the world leader of Slurpee sales.
 Unlike their counterparts in America, Canadian Slurpees do not contain yucca extract which gives it the airy consistency American Slurpees are known for.

 6.6 million Slurpee drinks are sold in Australia each year.

 Kosher status

 The Diet Pepsi flavor uses sodium caseinate as an anti-freezing agent (sugar is a natural antifreeze in other flavors) which gives it the status of kosher dairy.
 The Piña Colada, Twizzler Strawberry, Tropicana Grape Wild Strawberry, and Monster Black flavors are not kosher.
 The Chicago Rabbinical Council keeps an updated list of kosher flavors on its website.